SAS214/Java_Projects/README.md

 # Java_Projects

-This repository consists of Java projects done during college.
+This repository consists of few Java projects done during college.
-<br>#This projects are for demonstration purpose only.
+<br>#These projects are for demonstration purpose only.
 Most comments are also removed to show the code more clearly.#

 <br>Here is the list of projects with small description